networkedsystemsIITB/WebQ/TokenGenNew/doc/README.md

 # Documentation for TokenGen

+Configure FastCGI for apache.
+Sample `apache2_etc.conf` file is provided in the repo for reference.

 The configuration setting for each TokenGen is stored in proxy.conf each of the lines store a respective setting: